computationalmystic/sengfs19-group8/README.md

 - Basic Augur installation

 - Run the backend server using the command "augur run"
+ - Frontend is not run off of Augur repo
-- Metrics are visible on website: https://www.clairehough.com/CS4320
+- Metric visualizations are visible on website: https://www.clairehough.com/CS4320

 # MODIFIED CODE